 The History of Crop Insurance

-Private crop insurance sales began in the United States around 1880, when it was offered to farmers so they could protect themselves against losses from hail damage.
+Private crop insurance sales began in the United States around 1880, when insurance companies offered it to farmers so they could protect themselves against losses from hail damage.
 The Federal Crop Insurance Program began in the 1930s.

 Crop insurance has become a crucial part of coverage for farmers.
 In 1981, the Federal Crop Insurance Program insured only 45 million acres and $6 billion worth of crops.
-In 2022, 1.2 million policies protected more than 100 crops, mainly corn, soybeans, wheat and cotton, across 493 million acres.
+In 2025, 2.4 million policies protected more than 130 crops, mainly corn, soybeans, wheat and cotton, across more than 540 million acres, worth more than $200 billion.

 What Is a Crop Insurance Agent?

-Crop insurance agents sell policies to farmers, ranchers and others in the agricultural field who need coverage.
-Crop insurance agents need skills and knowledge beyond that of a typical insurance salesperson.
+Crop insurance agents are professionals who sell these policies to farmers, ranchers and others in the agricultural field who need coverage.
+Crop insurance agents have the general knowledge a typical insurance agent needs as well as skills and knowledge specific to agricultural risks and coverage.

-To help their clients get the coverage they need and to guide them through their choices, crop insurance agents need at least a basic knowledge of crops and farming/ranching practices.
-They also need strong risk-management skills concerning crop production.
+To guide their clients through their choices and help them get the coverage they need, crop insurance agents need knowledge of crops and farming/ranching practices.
+They also need strong risk management skills concerning crop production.
+Don’t have a background in ag?
+Don’t worry!
+Farm Bureau offers extensive training, tools and support to help every agent be successful.

 What Are the Requirements to Become a Crop Insurance Agent?